Paradox Formation: Salt tectonics

 The Paradox Formation is a source of petroleum, with oil fields at Aneth, Desert Creek, North Desert Creek, Squaw Canyon, Bluff, and Dove Creek, among other locations.
 However, its greatest significance may be through the unusual salt tectonics it causes across the eastern Colorado Plateau.
 The most striking of these are the salt anticlines.
 Halite (rock salt) is relatively low in density (with a specific gravity around 2.17) and is ductile, slowly deforming under pressure.
 The relatively light salt tend to rise towards the surface as salt walls, deforming the overlying beds into anticlines.
 When a salt wall approaches the surface, it is dissolved and removed by groundwater, causing the center of the anticline to collapse and form a salt anticline valley.
 Examples of salt anticline valleys arising from the Paradox Formation include Spanish Valley, Lisbon Valley, Paradox Valley, and Gypsum Valley.
-Further west, the salt walls are located at greater depth, and the salt anticlines have not collapsed and are identifiable only by geologic mapping.
+Further west, the salt walls are located at greater depth, and the salt anticlines have not collapsed and are identifiable only by geological mapping.

 Another feature produced by salt tectonics is the Needles District fault zone in Canyonlands National Park.
 Here the Colorado River has breached the salt beds of the Paradox Formation in Cataract Canyon, dissolving great quantities of salt and causing the overlying beds on either side of the canyon to slump towards the river.
 This produces the striking arcuate faults and associated grabens of the Needles District.

 The deformation of overlying beds, due to deformation from the movement of underlying salt, is also responsible for the distinctive features of Arches National Park.
 The deformation of the beds resulted in the development of extensive parallel fractures in the sandstone of the Entrada Formation, and erosion along the fractures produced the fins and arches seen in the park.